-Should I have done something different?
+Should I have done something differently?
 Or could nobody have seen it coming?
 In episode 84 Satoris “Tori” Howes from Oregon State University-Cascades and Edgar “Ed” Kausel from Pontificia Universidad Catolica de Chile join us to discuss their research into the malleability of narcissists’ memory, as well as whether they’re able to reflect on their mistakes to learn from them.
 Their article “When and why narcissists exhibit greater hindsight bias and less perceived learning,” which they co-authored with Alex Jackson and Jochen Reb, was published on June 4, 2020 in the Journal of Management.

 Websites and other resources

 - Fischhoff & Beyth’s (1975) “I knew it would happen: Remembered probabilities of once-future things“

 🔊 Access bonus content here.

 We’re not a registered tax-exempt organization, so unfortunately gifts aren’t tax deductible.

 Edgar Kausel: If it was some kind of a random thing that nobody could have predicted, then of course there’s nothing to learn from it.